CopernicaMarketingSoftware/Documentation/Mailerq/4.0/mq_secure.md

-# Function MQ_SmtpSecure
+# Function MQ_secure

 Returns whether the connection is secure or not.
 A connection is secure if it has passed the "STARTTLS" state, and all traffic over it is encrypted.

 ```c
 /**